2kofawsome/CTFwriteups/RedpwnCTF/README.md

 # RedpwnCTF
-This was a nice week long CTF that reminded me just how much I still need to learn Came 158th place with 945 points
+This was a nice week long CTF that reminded me just how much I still need to learn.
-926 teams total, top team had 12895 pounts

-Out of 50 possible challenges I was able to complete 10, so a small base that I can grow on in the future
+I was able to complete 10 challenges out of 50.\
+This lead to 945 points where the top team has 12895 points.\
+Making me 158th out of 926 teams.

 ## Completed Challenge List
 ##### _By order solved_